 You can either buy an assembled door frame or create a DIY door frame using wood slabs or planks.
 The following guide explains how to do both.

 Also, consider the weight of the door you’re installing.
-Doors with a are typically heavier than hollow-core doors, it’s a good idea to use longer screws for installation and solid shims instead of adjustable ones.
+Doors with a solid core are typically heavier than hollow-core doors, it’s a good idea to use longer screws for installation and solid shims instead of adjustable ones.

 Additionally, make sure you know how to handle the tools mentioned above before you begin with the installation of an interior door frame.